mesepith/zybloom/wp-content/plugins/gutenslider/readme.md

 In this mode you select fixed content, that will stay on top, while the background changes and loops all slides.
 Great for headlines, call to actions.
 You name it!

 Gutenslider is built using WordPress, CSS, Javascript, best practices both on the front and the backend.
-And it's seo optimized.
+And it's SEO optimized.
 It makes use of the new Gutenberg powers built in react.
 As a result, it is robust, easy to use and lightning fast.
 It works with any theme.
 Go and check it out.

 ## Help us get better